-What Should I Do After a Bicycle Injury?
+What Should You Do After a Bicycle Accident?

 It’s hard to think rationally after a bicycle crash.
-Your adrenaline is racing and you might be in severe pain.
+Your adrenaline is racing, and you might be in severe pain.
 First and foremost, you should call 911 to get prompt medical treatment for your injuries and get police dispatched to the scene of the collision.

 If you can safely move out of the roadway, you should do the following: